December 7th 2018

 The best makeup for travelling that won’t test your liquids allowance

-Travel light without spillages, sacrifices or abandoned liquids at departures: here’s the makeup the makes light work of ‘on the go’ beauty, whether you’re hand luggage only or long haul
+Travel light without spillages, sacrifices or abandoned liquids at departures: here’s the makeup that makes light work of ‘on the go’ beauty, whether you’re hand luggage only or long haul

 If you’re anything like me, your makeup bag is probably the heaviest element of your hand luggage/ cabin baggage/ both of the above.
 Wardrobe-wise I’m perfectly happy to chuck in a few sundresses and my old faithful of a swimming costume, but in the beauty department I for some reason feel the need to chuck in seven coral lipsticks, an assortment of palettes ‘just in case’ and a clunky liquid foundation that proceeds to leak all over my pants.
 No more.
 Skirt round the liquids restrictions while still looking and feeling awesome with the following nine travel makeup ideas.
 You won’t put your back out in the name of beauty either.